iCrawl/pyAudioAnalysis/README.md

 *This is general info.
 Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki and [here](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y) for a more generic intro to audio data handling*

 ## News
- * [2025-03-29] Check [oliver api repo](https://github.com/BehavioralSignalTechnologies/oliver_api) that demonstrates how to use [Behavioral Signals' Oliver API](https://oliver.behavioralsignals.com) to send speech data and retrieve predictions related to emotions and behaviors using Python code.
-Now [Behavioral Signals' Oliver API](https://oliver.behavioralsignals.com) also supports a Speaker Agnostic Deep Fake Detector.
+ * [2025-03-29] Check [Behavioral Signals Python SDKo](https://github.com/BehavioralSignalTechnologies/behavioralsignals-python) that demonstrates how to use [Behavioral Signals' API](https://platform.behavioralsignals.com/) to send speech data and retrieve predictions related to emotions and behaviors using Python code.
+It works in both batch and streaming mode.
+Now [Behavioral Signals' API](https://platform.behavioralsignals.com/) also supports a Speaker Agnostic Deep Fake Detector.
  * [2021-08-06] [deep-audio-features](https://github.com/tyiannak/deep_audio_features) deep audio classification and feature extraction using CNNs and Pytorch
  * Check out [paura](https://github.com/tyiannak/paura) a Python script for realtime recording and analysis of audio data